gergelyke/restify-cache/README.md

 Restify-cache
 -------------
-Based on the query string, it will store/retrieve the responses from Redis.
+Based on the query string, it will store/retrieve JSON responses from Redis.

 ### Install ###